About & methodology · last reviewed Jun 2026

-BetterAISearch exists because most “GEO tips” online are opinions dressed as facts.
-Every tactic in this database is scored against a four-factor evidence model — and we show the sources, methodology, and confidence score for every claim.
+BetterAISearch exists to fix that.
+Every tactic is scored against a four-factor evidence model — and we show the sources, methodology, and confidence score behind every claim.

 The problem